-Kanchanaburi's signature landmark gets a lot of hype thanks to the 1957 film, Bridge Over the River Kwai, but many are a tad disappointed as it's not really that spectacular to look at.
+Kanchanaburi's signature landmark gets a lot of hype thanks to the 1957 film, Bridge Over the River Kwai, but many are a tad disappointed as it's not really that spectacular.

-Even so, the history makes it special and it's the centre of tourism in Kanchanaburi -- you'll see its simple dark iron arches painted on walls, samlors and T-shirts all around town.
+Even so, the history makes it special and it's the symbol of Kanchanaburi: You'll see the bridge's simple dark iron arches painted on walls, samlors and T-shirts all around town.

-The original iron bridge was brought from Java by Japanese armed forces during World War II and reassembled by POW labour (mostly British and Australian though others were involved as well) a few kilometres to the north of Kanchanaburi town over the Kwai Yai River.
+The original iron bridge was brought from Java by Japanese armed forces during World War II and reassembled by prisoners of war a few kilometres to the north of Kanchanaburi town over the Kwai Yai River.
 It consisted of 11 steel spans, with the remainder made of wood.
 Three of the spans were destroyed by Allied bombing and, after the end of the war in 1945, were replaced with two angular steel spans.
 The wooden spans were also replaced by steel.

 At the end of the war, four kilometres of track on the Thai-Burma border was dismantled.
 The State Railway of Thailand was handed the Thai section and ordered to dismantle it as far back as Nam Tok by the Thai government.
 To learn more on the history of the Death Railway, be sure to visit the Death Railway Museum and Hellfire Pass.

-A sound and light display is held at the bridge every year in late November or early December, during which a voice-over in Thai, with English translation available, narrates the bridge history.
+A sound and light display is held at the bridge every year in late November or early December as part of the River Kwai Festival, during which a voice-over in Thai, with English translation available, narrates the bridge history.
 Although a little bizarre, the fireworks are very impressive and this is well worth seeing.
 It's a very popular event, so if you want good seats, buy tickets at least a few hours before the show.